 Turn Initiation: Medium quick and the 156 felt like a great fit for us.
 It has good spring from edge to edge but also seems to like a straight line.
 I wouldn’t like to be in the trees or super tight spots but I could easily make it turn for size 9 boots.

 Skidded Turns: Not for those who skid their turns.
 If you do you will catch an edge.
 It’s a board you definitely want to de-tune near the tip/tail.

-Carving: Something this soft tortionally and longitudinally would seem like it’s not going to be a great carver but the full on massive camber as well as the added side cut tech really makes this a fun board to lean into a hard carving turn.
-Its not as blow away hard carving as some other camber boards of this shape with a stiffer flex but it’s still really fun.
+Carving: Something this soft torsionally and longitudinally would seem like it’s not going to be a great carver but the full-on massive camber, as well as the added sidecut tech, really makes this a fun board to lean into a hard carving turn.
+It’s not as blow away hard carving as some other camber boards of this shape with a stiffer flex but it’s still really fun.

 Speed: We all really thought this would be a chattery mess with this park flex in a directional mountain flex but it wasn’t as bad as we thought.
 It doesn’t bomb but it can straight line very well.

 Uneven Terrain: As long as you can turn well this can weave in and out of bumpy terrain pretty well.

 Powder: Full camber has pop and snap but this board would be one of the last I would pick for a powder day.
 I remember all too well what it was like to go over the handlebars with camber like this back in the day and it would always be left at home if it was in my quiver.
 If you are an old school full camber rider that knows how to keep camber boards floating well then this will be fine and ride as most did back in the day.

 Switch: Not perfect but pretty doable and we had no problem doing so.